 That’s it.
 Everything else is wide open, so you’ll see a wide array of strategies and tactics being used throughout this challenge.

 A Tale of Two Strategies

 Tyrone and I chatted the other day to knock out the details of our little competition, and what’s neat is that we found out that we’re both approaching niche sites in a totally different way.
 This is great because you’ll get an insider look at two completely different strategies, so we can all see how they perform against each other.

 We’ll get into more detail about our strategies as we go along, but in short, Tyrone will be focusing on generating leads to an email list in his niche of choice.
 He’ll be using that email list to engage with his traffic and eventually offer some kind of related product as an affiliate.

-What I like about Tyrone’s strategy is that he’s sort of building a mini authority site, a site that helps him build relationships with people so he can hit them up with an offer later.
+What I like about Tyrone’s strategy is that he’s building a mini authority site, one that helps him build relationships with people so he can reach out with an offer later.
 What I really like about this strategy is that since his prospects are on an email list, he can continue to tap into that list as it grows.
-There is potential for major, major growth with this kind of site, but it may take a lot of time to build a list and get to a point where he can begin to earn money from it.
+There is potential for major growth with this kind of site, but it may take a lot of time to build a list and get to a point where he can start earning money.